OfficeDev/office-js-docs/reference/excel/workbook.md

 # Workbook Object (JavaScript API for Excel)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_

 Workbook is the top level object which contains related workbook objects such as worksheets, tables, ranges, etc.

 ## Properties